Have you got a tiny yard in need of a revamp?

-This is one of the best shed ideas on the list, and it works well even with a yard which is practically microscopic.
-An 8 x 12 foot shed works well, or you can even use a wide-set 8 x 6 foot shed.
+This is one of the best shed ideas on the list, and it works well even with a yard that is practically microscopic.
+An 8 x 12-foot shed works well, or you can even use a wide-set 8 x 6 foot shed.

 This shed isn’t so much for sitting inside than for hanging around, so it doesn’t need to be that big.
 However, you will need to make sure you have all the materials at hand you’ll need for the party.

 Near the entrance, set up your bar counter.